-Students not meeting SAP requirements will be placed on SAP Warning for the following semester and will be notified of their SAP Warning status through their student email account.
+WARNING: Unless at a mandatory dismissal point, students not meeting any of the SAP requirements after being in good SAP standing will be placed on SAP Warning for the following semester and will be notified of this status through their student email account.
 Students are still eligible to receive financial aid while on SAP Warning status.
-Students on SAP Warning status must meet with a Student Advisor to develop a plan for improving their academic performance.
+At the end of the SAP Warning semester, students who are meeting SAP will be removed from SAP Warning status.